 Try not to give yourself a hard time your child is not doing this to be mean, or to cause pain.
 They are showing that they are overwhelmed and haven’t learnt how to cope with these feelings just yet.

 Punishments rarely work because many children will struggle to make the link between their action and the consequences.
 In the past parents were sometimes told to bite, kick or hit their child back to ‘show them’ how it feels.
 This doesn't work as it gives a mixed message about the behaviour.
 It confuses and harms children when the people they love, trust and rely on do something to hurt them.

-Talk to school and / or call Just One Number to speak to a health professional.
+Talk to school or early years setting, or call Just One Number to speak to a health professional.
 There is help available for you and your child.

 Having a few rules and boundaries that you feel strongly about and the family can stick to, is better than lots of rules that are not listened to.